Life imprisonment in Singapore: Public Prosecutor v Tan Kei Loon Allan (1998)

 In that respect, we are of the view that the courts must now exercise caution before committing a young offender to life imprisonment.
 Contrary to traditional reasoning, in similar cases involving a youthful offender on the one hand and an older offender in the other, the youthful offender sentenced to life imprisonment would now be subject to a longer period of incarceration than an older offender, assuming they both lived to the same age.

-The late High Court judge Lai Kew Chai (deceased since 2006), who delivered the verdict he finalized with L P Thean and M. Karthigesu, also highlighted the limits to sentencing an offender to either life or up to ten years, given that judges cannot impose sentences of more than ten years but less than life, which would leave judges with the dilemma that a life term may be an excessive punishment for an offender convicted of culpable homicide, which was exactly the case for Tan based on the mitigating and aggravating factors of his case.
+The late High Court judge Lai Kew Chai (deceased since 2006), who delivered the verdict he finalized with Thean Lip Ping (L. P. Thean) and M. Karthigesu, also highlighted the limits to sentencing an offender to either life or up to ten years, given that judges cannot impose sentences of more than ten years but less than life, which would leave judges with the dilemma that a life term may be an excessive punishment for an offender convicted of culpable homicide, which was exactly the case for Tan based on the mitigating and aggravating factors of his case.
 In his own words, Justice Lai quoted:

-Extracted from Public Prosecutor v Tan Kei Loon Allan [1998]:
+Extracted from Public Prosecutor v Tan Kei Loon Allan [1998] 3 SLR(R) 679:

 In a situation in which the court is desirous of a sentence greater than ten years, but feels that a sentence of life imprisonment is excessive, we have no choice but to come down, however reluctantly, on the side of leniency.
 Otherwise, the punishment imposed would significantly exceed the offender's culpability.
 It would, in our view, be wrong to adopt an approach in which the court would prefer an excessive sentence to an inadequate one.

 As such, the prosecution's appeal was rejected, but the Court of Appeal increased Tan's sentence to the alternate maximum term of ten years' imprisonment and 15 strokes of the cane, as they conceded in agreement with the prosecution that Tan's seven-year sentence and nine-stroke caning were not manifestly adequate to address his culpability of the killing.
-However, the ruling in Tan's case was referred to in subsequent cases of culpable homicide before the courts, where the prosecution sought a life term for the offender(s), in which only a few were sentenced to life in prison while the remaining majority of cases get not more than ten years' imprisonment.
+However, the ruling in Tan's case was frequently referred to in subsequent cases of culpable homicide before the courts, where the prosecution sought a life term for the offender(s), in which some offenders were sentenced to life in prison while others get not more than ten years' imprisonment.

 Eventually, in 2008, the Penal Code was revised and Section 304 of the Penal Code was amended to allow judges to impose sentences of either life or up to 20 years in jail with/without caning and/or a fine for future cases of culpable homicide not amounting to murder from 2008 onwards.